andrasq/node-kubelogger/README.md

 Buffers contain complete log messages not binary data, so utf8 chars split across data chunks will not work right.

+If the stream being captured is `process.stderr`, any global `uncaughtException` events will also be converted and written to the stream.
+Because of the way `uncaughtException` events work, if there are no other uncaughtException listeners kubelogger rethrows the fatal error to maintain the default behavior of stopping the program; if there are, it leaves it up to them to decide.

         const logger = kubelogger('info', 'stdout').captureWrites(process.stdout);
         console.log('gotcha!');
         // => {"time":"2019-02-05T20:13:14.483Z","type":"stdout","message":"gotcha!\n"}